Wise use of taxpayer dollars is a top priority for decision makers at every level of government.

 Elevator doors take lots of abuse from scratches, scrapes, vandalism and other damage.
 Many organizations think the only option is to replace the doors entirely — a costly decision that eats up precious funds that could have been invested in other worthwhile projects.
 Professional metal refinishing restores the appearance of elevator doors at a fraction of the cost of replacement.

-Experts from Mid America Metals have restored elevator doors for a number of prominent public and private facilities, using a process that involves mechanical sanding and hand finishing and final polishing.
+Experts from Mid America Specialty Services have restored elevator doors for a number of prominent public and private facilities, using a process that involves mechanical sanding and hand finishing and final polishing.
 For buildings needing an updated appearance, an innovative metal conversion system can transform the look of brass or bronze to look exactly like stainless steel, giving the facility a clean, contemporary atmosphere.

 Handrails, signage, display cases and ornamental pieces like those found in the Cincinnati Union Terminal also become degraded over time.
 Surface contamination is treated with mild abrasives and pH-neutral synthetic detergents, which restores the appearance while retaining their historic integrity.